rouzinho/Camera-iCubSimDFT/README.md

 `make`

-You should see the plugin under the name libMotorTwoDim.so in the build/ repository
+You should see the plugin under the name libCameraIcub.so in the build/ repository

 ## Run the plugin